 This base cost is already by far and away more expensive than Netflix, but you won’t be subject to internet streaming, which could be a plus.

-One of the other benefits of Netflix is that you don’t pay anything extra to unlock specific content – it’s all available from the get go.
-Foxtel has a much wider variety of content available, but you do pay for it.
+All packs also come with Fox Sports News, Sky News Live, Business and Weather, Channel V, TVSN and Fox News.
+One of the major pluses of Netflix is that you don’t pay anything extra to unlock specific content – it’s all available from the get go.
+Foxtel Now has a much wider variety of content available, but you do pay for it.

-- Is $46 a month for Game of Thrones, or $55 a month for NRL and AFL worth it to you?
+- Is $30+ a month for sports and Game of Thrones worth it to you?

 Only.
 You.
 Can.
 Decide.